-I love the way God reveals himself.
+I love the way God reveals his will in the Scriptures.
 After God rescued the people of Israel from Egypt, he revealed his desires for them in Exodus 15:26 by saying, “If you will listen carefully to the voice of the LORD your God and do what is right in his sight, obeying his commands and keeping all his decrees, then I will not make you suffer any of the diseases I sent on the Egyptians; for I am the Lord who heals you.”

 In Exodus 23:25-26, after God provided so many miracles, he repeats his desire that his people be strong by saying, “You must serve only the LORD your God.
 If you do, I will bless you with food and water, and I will protect you from illness.
 There will be no miscarriages or infertility in your land, and I will give you long, full lives.”